Click Through Rate (CTR) Defined

 Click through rate provides an additional metric that measures the success and how useful a website or a link is to the user.
 It also indicates that users may trust, or know the company relating to the link.

-For example, ‘shop online’ and Amazon would receive a high click through rate due to brand awareness.
+For example, ‘shop online’ and Amazon would receive a high click through rate due to brand awareness and the fact that it is the biggest E-commerce marketplace in the world.

-Search engines such as Google will take into consideration this statistic and give greater weighting to those sites that have fantastic SEO AND have high CTR.
+Search engines such as Google will take into consideration this statistic and give greater weighting to the websites that have fantastic SEO AND have high CTR.

 Aside from giving greater credence and viability to your SEO rankings, CTR is also a useful analytical tool to measure your website and advert performance.